Hannibal (Harris novel): Reception

 The ending was controversial and the reaction to the novel was mixed.
 Robert McCrum, writing in The Guardian, called it "the exquisite satisfaction of a truly great melodrama."
-Author Stephen King, a fan of the series, has said that he considers Hannibal to be one of the two most frightening popular novels of modern times, the other being The Exorcist.
+Author Stephen King, a fan of the series, has said that he considers Hannibal to be better than Red Dragon and The Silence of the Lambs, and to be one of the two most frightening popular novels of modern times, the other being The Exorcist.

-Charles de Lint criticized Hannibal as a huge disappointment, citing "its disturbing subtexts, which... set [Lecter] up as a sympathetic character," and Harris' "twisting [Starling] so out of character simply to provide a 'shock' ending."
-Martin Amis was extremely critical of the book (having been impressed by Harris' earlier Lecter novels) and wrote that "Harris has become a serial murderer of English sentences, and Hannibal is a necropolis of prose."
+Charles de Lint criticized Hannibal as a huge disappointment, citing "its disturbing subtexts, which... set [Lecter] up as a sympathetic character," and Harris's "twisting [Starling] so out of character simply to provide a 'shock' ending."
+Martin Amis was extremely critical of the book (having been impressed by Harris's earlier Lecter novels) and wrote that "Harris has become a serial murderer of English sentences, and Hannibal is a necropolis of prose."

-The first printing of Hannibal was 1.3 million copies.
+The first printing of Hannibal sold 1.3 million copies.
 It was the second highest bestselling novel in 1999.